es-ude/elastic-ai.creator/README.md

 In addition to system and integration tests we implemented unit tests.
 The unit tests of each module is named like the model but starting with "test_" and can be found in the unitTest folder.
 The Brevitas unit tests can be found [here](elasticai/creator/translator/brevitas/unitTests).

+## Developers Guide
+* We use [black](https://black.readthedocs.io/en/stable/index.html) for code formatting.
+For instruction on setup with your IDE please refer to https://black.readthedocs.io/en/stable/integrations/editors.html#editor-integration.